AlexNayl/AutomaticWindowFan/softwareBlog.md

 #### System time

 It took me a while to figure out how the timers work, but this was studying I needed to do anyways if I wanted to figure out PWM later on.
 Conveniently the pins I chose for PWM earlier don't use timer 0, so I commended it for this purpose.
 I considered using the watchdog timer since it cant be hooked up to IO so it would otherwise have no purpose, but it cant tick fast enough to measure milliseconds.
 Using [this interactive timer utility](https://dbuezas.github.io/arduino-web-timers) I setup timer 0 to overflow approximately once per millisecond, then used the overflow interrupt to increment the 32bit counter.
+To prevent any overflow shenanigans, I put a check in that resets the microcontroller using the watch dog timer approximately 10 seconds before the overflow (total time before this is approximately 50 days).

 ## Phase 3: Application Implementation